GluuFederation/oxd-ruby/README.md

 config.connection_type = "local" if you are using oxd-server without oxd-https extension otherwise "web" config.dynamic_registration	= true if the op_host supports dynamic registration otherwise 'false'
 ```
+The following configuration must be set in config file before the gem can be used:

+- config.oxd_host_ip
+- config.oxd_host_port
+- config.op_host
+- config.authorization_redirect_uri
+- config.client_id
+- config.client_secret
+- config.connection_type
+- config.oxd_host

+**Note :** client_id and client_secret must be set if your OpenID provider does not support dynamic registration, otherwise can be left blank.

 ## Usage